Information Theory for Complex Systems Scientists: Network Inference

 \subsubsection{Optimizing Parameters}

 Unlike the functional connectivity, which is parameter-free, the transfer entropy requires deciding on how much of the history from the source and target to consider when computing the conditional mutual information.
 In Eq. \ref{eq:te}, these are the two parameters $k$ (for the source past) and $l$ (for the target past).
-The question of how best to optimize them is a complex topic, and we will not be able to do it justice here.
-For readers interested in the gory details, we recommend Bossomaier et al.'s \textit{Introduction to Transfer Entropy} \cite{bossomaier_introduction_2016}.
-Here, we will briefly review the general concerns (over/underestimating the true value), as well as describing a simple, serial conditioning algorithm (based on \cite{novelli_large-scale_2019,novelli_inferring_2020}) and briefly discussing null-models.
+The question of how best to optimize them is a complex topic, and I will not be able to do it justice here.
+For readers interested in the gory details, I recommend Bossomaier et al.'s \textit{Introduction to Transfer Entropy} \cite{bossomaier_introduction_2016}.
+Here, I will briefly review the general concerns (over/underestimating the true value), as well as describing a simple, serial conditioning algorithm (based on \cite{novelli_large-scale_2019,novelli_inferring_2020}) and briefly discussing null-models (again).

 If $k$ is underestimated and not enough of the source's history is taken into account, then the estimate of the effective connectivity will be erroneously low, as information that takes too long to propagate will be excluded (for example, in the case of axon conduction delays \cite{lemarechal_brain_2021}).
 On the other hand, if $k$ is overestimated, then the effective connectivity will be inflated by finite size effects.
 For a discrete time series that can adopt $N$ states for a given history dimension of $k$, there will be $N^k$ possible unique past states.
 For large $N$, $k$, or in the case of small data sets, most configurations will only be seen a small number of times, creating the illusion of deterministic transitions and inflating the apparent transfer entropy.
 Similarly, if the target time series history embedding dimension $l$ is too short, then long-range autocorrelations might be missed, potentially inflating the apparent transfer entropy by incomplete conditioning.
 On the other hand, if $l$ is too large, the same finite size effects can create illusory determinism in the target's own information storage dynamics.